the-future-society/Project-AIMS-AI-against-Modern-Slavery/README.md

 [The Future Society](https://thefuturesociety.org/our-team/) is now doing the work developed between April 2020 to June 2021 ©️ open source, inviting the wider community to contribute to the fight against modern slavery.

-By sharing your analysis and contributing to this repository you help the global community to hold multi-national corporations accountable for how they are addressing modern slavery in their supply chains.
+By sharing your analysis and contributing to this repository, you help the global community to hold multi-national corporations accountable for how they are addressing modern slavery in their supply chains.

 Join our community on [Slack](https://join.slack.com/t/projectaimsai-fqt6125/shared_invite/zt-zqrmnzh2-KezsPrxFMpW_DGL6ko4ytw) and [Trello](https://trello.com/invite/b/TmP0XgcU/304d196df1e8edbf06066e222f9f3eed/project-aims-github-2022) and join our regular meetings where we discuss recent research and development on the project.
 - 🗓️ Next meeting **xx/xx/xxxx**